 Howard: So I'll just ask you, what is Orthobrain?

 Howard: Well, you know, the Wall Street boys, they just have a better way of looking at the world than most of all the people in the heartland and they think the orthodontic market can grow ten x when they're talking about the share price of Invisalign.
-I was born in '62, when I was little all these big Catholic families, five to ten kids, just the most crazy malocclusion would get treatment.
-But now fifty years later you see forty year old women with just a slightly crooked tooth and she wants ortho.
-So when you start looking at the expectations of the cosmetic and beauty market, everybody wants a better smile even though fifty years ago, all these people go... half the people getting invisalign today wouldn't have even been a candidate for ortho fifty years ago.
-Do you agree that the fine tuning of teeth is just going to keep growing and growing and growing?
+I was born in '62, when I was little all these big Catholic families, five to ten kids, just the craziest malocclusion would get treatment.
+But now fifty years later you see forty-year-old women with just a slightly crooked tooth and she wants ortho.
+So when you start looking at the expectations of the cosmetic and beauty market, everybody wants a better smile even though fifty years ago, all these people go... half the people getting Invisalign today wouldn't have even been a candidate for ortho fifty years ago.
+Do you agree that the fine-tuning of teeth is just going to keep growing and growing and growing?

 So I want to first ask you about the four hundred thousand million pound gorilla in the room or the elephant in the room, and that is orthodontists don't like anybody teaching general dentists ortho.
 Can general dentists use Orthobrain?